shuklak13/Amazon_Product_Quality/README.md

 2. Run `python sample.py [-p=<product_pickle_file>] [-u=<user_pickle_file>] [-s=<sentiment_pickle_file>] [-r=<rounds>]` to run a MCMC sampling for the specified number of rounds to predict the probability that each product is "of quality".
 The default files are the same as parse.py.
 The default number of rounds is 10.
 3. Run `python evaluate.py` to create a linear regression model measuring the strength of correlation between our model's output probabilities and the real Amazon 5-star score.
 This model could also be used as a rating-prediction score for any given user.

+If you would like to run all the Python processes in a single pipeline, you can run `python pipeline.py`.

 # Current Results